-As from 20th July, it was not longer a requirement to arrange children and staff in small consistent groups (bubbles).
+It is not a no longer a requirement to keep children in small consistent groups – we can have normal group sizes.
 However, we will continue to minimise mixing within the setting by keeping rooms apart as much as possible.

 We will use age and developmentally appropriate ways to encourage the children to follow social distancing, hand-washing and other guidance, including through games, songs and stories.

 - Children will stay in their rooms to eat their meals and will not mix with other rooms.

 - Staff will ensure food, cups and cutlery are not shared.
 Water bottles will be personalised with a picture to make them easy for children to recognise.

 - Flannels to be washed after each use at high temperature.